German Interest Group

 - Province of Saxony as it includes the area that today is Thűringen and the city of Eisenach.
 This is Shirley’s mother’s ancestral area and she has done research and traveled to this area.

 - Marieta was asked to write the Guide for Genealogical Research in Iowa and talked to some of the GIG members last spring.
-She will be presenting “Iowa: Land of Genealogical Opportunities.”
+She will tell of how the process went in “Iowa: Land of Genealogical Opportunities.”

 +++ Meyers Orts-und Verkehrs-Lexikon des Deutschen Reichs, 3 volumes